YikeShen/yikeshen.github.io/_pages/JOIN.md

 ## Opportunities

-## We are currently hiring one new PhD student focusing on Computational Toxicology
+## We are currently hiring one new PhD student focusing on Environmental Health Data Science
 Please send Dr. Shen your complete application.
 Selected students will be contacted for three rounds of interviews:
 - Round 1: A 30-minute general interview.
 Selected students will be given one task to complete in one week.
 - Round 2: A one-hour discussion about the task results and Q&A to examine student's interest in PhD program and specific research areas.